 We're excited to get in the adorable Razer Seiren Emote, so stay tuned for a full review of that.
+Audio-Technica is launching some USB Type-C microphones, like the ATR2500x-USB.
 Those looking to update their setup should also check out our roundups of the best noise-cancelling headphones, best webcams, best gaming monitors and best gaming mice.

 Here are the best USB microphones

 The best overall USB microphone you can buy